wdgstl/Atheroscelerotic_Lesion_UNET/README.md

 Segmentation with Measurements (Model output b.)
 ![meas](https://github.com/wdgstl/Atheroscelerotic_Lesion_UNET/assets/117789564/71b86f9b-db56-4797-990e-0c16b021038a)

-The model metrics, displayed below, demonstrate the segmentation accuracy of the UNET.
+The model metrics, displayed below, demonstrate the segmentation accuracy of v1.0 of the AtheroQuantNet 2D-UNET.

 F1: 0.82380
 Jaccard: 0.71482
 Recall: 0.80116
 Precision: 0.86614

+## Further Work

+Future work will be dedicated to enhancing model accuracy and usability.
+Some benchmarks include: deploying model to an app and experimenting with different model architectures (DeepLabV3).

 ## Citations